-The Leylines are a west-country collective established in 2013, with a genre-defying, eclectic sound that ranges from traditional folk to full blown festival rock.
+The Leylines are a west-country based group with a genre-defying, violin & guitar driven sound that ranges from folk & indie to full blown festival rock.

-Founded by a group of musicians wishing to combine their individual musical styles into something that isn’t quite folk, sort of punk but 100% heart-pounding revelry.
-This unique sound, combined with lyrics centered around life on the road and the state of society, has launched the band into the heart of the live music community and made them firm favourites of the festival circuit.
+Founded in 2013 by a group of musicians combining their individual musical styles into something that isn’t quite folk, sort of punk but 100% heart-pounding revelry.
+This unique sound (combined with lyrics ranging from social issues, life on the road and partying with friends) launched the band into the heart of the UK live music community and made them firm favourites of the festival circuit.

 The Leylines are: Steve Mitchell (Vocals & Rhythm Guitar), Hannah Johns (Violin/Piano/Backing Vocals), Dan Thompson (Lead Guitar/Backing Vocals), Sean Booth (Bass Guitar/Backing Vocals) and Dave Burbidge (Drums).

 The band released their debut album, ‘Along The Old Straight Track’ in June 2016, produced by Sean Lakeman, recorded at The Metway studios in Brighton and mixed by Al Scott.
 With this team on board, inevitably the record has drawn strong comparison to the likes of The Levellers, Mad Dog Mcrea and Ferocious Dog, whilst remaining an album by a band which have forged their own sound and identity.